 Prices quoted in this country dossier are in euro or Konvertibilna Marka (KM) unless otherwise specified.

 The safety and condition of urban roads in Bosnia and Herzegovina are generally fair, but rural road maintenance is poor.
 During winter and spring, block ice and landslides can make driving difficult.
-In Sarajevo you will find a fairly efficient tram network.
+In Sarajevo, you will find a fairly efficient tram network.
 Tickets are sold from kiosks.
-One of the most popular and reliable ways of getting around on your own in large cities in is by taxi and Sarajevo has many.
-Try to find out what the going rate for journeys is before you hop in to ensure you are not being overcharged – only some taxis will have meters.
-Your tour leader will be able to provide advice on this in each major city.
+Taxis are a popular and widely available mode of transportation in large cities.
+Try to find out what the going rate for journeys is before you hop in, as not all have meters.
+It is customary to round up the taxi fare.

-You will find that the region’s traditional cuisine exhibits Turkish influences, with plenty of grilled meat dishes.
-You may want to try national specialities such as jagnjetina (flame-grilled lamb or mutton), bosanski ionac (meat stew cooked on an open fire), cevapcici (small sausages made from a lamb and beef mix), burek (layerd meat or cheese pie made with filo pastry), Baklava (sweet nuts and honey in pastry) and tufahije (apple cake).
+You will find that the region’s traditional cuisine exhibits significant Turkish influences, with a notable emphasis on grilled meat dishes.
+Try national specialities such as jagnjetina (flame-grilled lamb or mutton) and bosanski ionac (meat stew cooked over an open fire).

 Spirits made from fruit are popular, so look out for sljivovica (homemade plum brandy) and ioza (made from grapes).
-Turkish-style coffee is also widely available.
-Popular wines to try are zilavka (white) and blatina (red).

-220 volts AC, 50Hz.
+Voltage: 220 volts AC, 50Hz.
 Two-pin plugs are in use.

-The time difference is GMT/UTC + 1.
+Time difference: The time difference is GMT/UTC + 1.
 For other time differences please visit www.timeanddate.com

 We are passionate adventure travelers who want to share the world and our travel experiences with everyone…